ab922530/496-cloud-project/README.md

 <img src="https://github.com/ab922530/496-cloud-project/blob/master/images/openstack-docker.png" width="519" height="266"><img src="https://github.com/ab922530/496-cloud-project/blob/master/images/cloudlab-image.png" width="337" height="59">

 ## About
-Creation of an OpenStack profile that supports and deploys Docker virtualization in a host server.
+Creation of an OpenStack profile that supports the inclusion of one additional compute node type that provides support for Docker virtualization in a host server.
 This project will serve as an ease to launch Docker containers via OpenStack in CloudLab.
 The installation and usage of this project for educational purposes only.